ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 The exact method is based on calculating the distance from the query point to every other point in the database.
 This algorithm, also known as the naive approach, has a complexity of `O(dn)`, where `n` is the number of points in the dataset, and `d` is its dimension.

 The advantage of the method is that there is no need for additional data structures, such as specialized vector indexes.
-The disadvantage is the need for a complete data search.
+The disadvantage is the need for a full data scan.
 But this disadvantage is insignificant in cases where data has been pre-filtered, for example, by user ID.

 Example: